KimRass/warehouse/Database/SQL/SQL.md

 - Source: https://www.geeksforgeeks.org/difference-between-commit-and-rollback-in-sql/
 - `COMMIT` is used to permanently save the changes done in the transaction in tables/databases.
 The database cannot regain its previous state after the execution of it.
 ## `SAVEPOINT`
-- Use the `SAVEPOINT` statement to identify a point in a transaction to which you can later roll back.
 ```sql
 SAVEPOINT <<Savepoint Name>>
 ```
+- Use the `SAVEPOINT` statement to identify a point in a transaction to which you can later roll back.
+- If you give two savepoints the same name, the earlier savepoint is erased.
 ## `ROLLBACK`
 - `ROLLBACK` is used to undo the transactions that have not been saved in database.
 The command is only be used to undo changes since the last `COMMIT`.
+- Rolling back to a savepoint erases any savepoints marked after that savepoint.
+However, the savepoint to which you rollback is not erased.
 ### `ROLLBACK TO`
 ```sql
 ROLLBACK TO <<Savepoint Name>>